 The Business minor is administered by the Business Minor Committee.
-Only courses equivalent to the ones that constitute the Wabash business minor and are approved by the department chair can be transferred to Wabash.
-Upon declaring the minor at the end of their sophomore year, students will submit a plan of courses and co-curricular experiences along with a one-page rationale, which must be approved by the Business Minor Committee.
-At the end of each year, the committee will review all declared minors’ progress.
+Only courses equivalent to the ones that constitute the Wabash business minor and are approved by the committee chair can be transferred to Wabash.
 Students interested in the minor should contact a member of the committee.

 Requirements for the Minor

 |or ACC-301||Intermediate Accounting I|

 |ENG-411||Bus & Tech Writing||1|

 |or ECO-361||Corporate Finance|

 Additional courses may be added to the list of available courses with the approval of the Business Minor Committee, and the committee may approve substitute courses on a case-by-case basis.
 Note that ECO-262 Financial Markets and Institutions does not count toward the Economics major.

 In the fall of their senior year, students will enroll in BUS-400 Senior Capstone.
 Business minors are required in the capstone assignment to think critically about and synthesize how their curricular, co-curricular, and vocational experiences inform their understanding of the role of business in society and how these will help them to live humanely and act responsibly.
 The capstone assignment will form part of the basis for the oral comprehensive exam.